 Check out the best reason to retire early where I talk more in detail about my happiness journey.

 As any rational person would do, I began researching whether something was wrong with me.
 Here are some interesting charts on happiness and age I found.
 Can you see any patterns?

 Well what do you know.
 At the age of 45, I’m in the beginning stages of “the trough of unhappiness.”
 In America, we experience a dip in happiness between the ages of 35 – 60.

 Even in the European Union, where many of the happiest countries in the world are located, there’s a trough of happiness between 35 – 60.
 If you can live past 60, the good thing is that happiness generally improves until death.

 The only country where you don’t want to live is Russia, where from birth happiness is on a continuous decline!
-No wonder why the Russians meddled with the election and now control American politics.
-They wanted out of the motherland after realizing how good we’ve got it.
+No wonder why the Russians like to meddle with other country’s politics and go to war with its neighbor, Ukraine.
+They wanted out of the motherland after realizing how good others got it.

 What Happens Between The Age Of 35 – 60 To Cause Unhappiness?

 You would think that being financially independent at 40, owning a sustainable lifestyle business, receiving regular positive feedback from readers, and having a family would give me maximum happiness.

 But it has not due to three main reasons.